Insality/detiled_nodejs/README.md

 Due the override issues, keep the `tsx` and `tmx` files under version control.

+All properties inside asset will be proposed to Tiled object properties.
+So you able to override it inside Tiled object properties on map editing.
+It's very useful to custom the properties of single object *(health of enemy, amount of gold or unique ID to get different data from you game database)*.

+You can scale objects and rotate them, this is supported by **Detiled**.

 ## Generate Defold assets flow

+To generate **Defold** assets, you should point the previous generated tilesets folder, the folder with created `tmx` **Tiled** maps and folder, where generated assets should be placed.
+The generated folder will be erased before generate, so don't modify it or don't place any handmade assets.

+To use generated map (it will be collection name with name of the map), include this collection inside your game collection.

+For every tilesets will be generated `spawners` - the game object with all required factories or collectionfactories for this tileset.

+Every generated map will include all required spawners to able spawn all entities inside *(if you want to spawn in manually)*.

+Since **Tiled** tilemap export is not perfect, I recommend you to re-save project in **Defold** after the export step to remove all unintended changes inside your VSC

 ### Properties
 - `no_export` - set to true to skip export of this object layer.
 Useful if you want create objects of this layer by yourself.